 Will it be a cruise, a tour, solo travel, economy airfare or premium?
 Once you know where you are going, arranging for the basic transportation is the next task.

 - Ships & cruises – Cruise fares often sell off for bargain prices starting a few months before departure, so buy them as late as possible.
-The downside to arranging for a cruise only a few months ahead of time is the choice of cabins will be reduced, and some shore excursions may be fully booked.
+The downside to arranging for a cruise only a few months ahead of time is the choice of cabins will be reduced, some shore excursions may be fully booked, and you may be stuck paying more for airfares to get to/from departure points.

-- Trains – Traveling by train has fallen out of favour with many travellers, but trains are well worth considering when the location you are traveling to is well-served by train.
+- Trains – Traveling by train has fallen out of favour with many travellers, but trains are well worth considering when the location you are traveling to is well-served by trains.
 High speed train travel, when combined with rail passes can also be a good way to get to different parts of a large country (or adjacent countries) and avoid the stress of driving or flying.
+Be aware that long distance passenger train schedules are rarely accurate, so plan to give yourself a day or so before boarding and after leaving those trains.
+Commuter trains and inter-city trains are usually have very accurate schedules.

 - Car rentals – If you are driving to a destination instead of flying, you will need to prepare for spending days on the road.
 It is also important to keep a close eye on car rental rates, since they can jump around based on demand.
 Car rental companies are notorious for extra charges.
 Often, the most costly extra they try to sell you is some form of “no questions asked” insurance coverage.
 Arrange with your own auto insurance company or your auto club for coverage, so when you get to the car rental counter, they will have nothing extra to sell you.
 If you have a premium credit card, “CDW” collision insurance is often included as a perk, but read the fine print to ensure you will be fully covered.